duckietown/docs-AIDO/book/AIDO/30_task_embodied/04_5_template_ros.md

 You are free to modify this as you see fit, but a few things are important to consider.

  1. The order that we `source` things matters.
 If we have a package with the same name in two workspaces, ROS will run whichever one got **sourced last**.
- 2. If you don't put things in the background (with &#38;) then if those commands don't end, subsequent commands will not get run.
+ 2. If you don't put things in the background (with `dt-exec-BG`) then if those commands don't end, subsequent commands will not get run.
  3. The `--wait` flag in the `roslaunch` command is recommended so that `roslaunch` will wait until the `roscore` has finished initializing.

 ### `submission_ws/` {#ros-template-submission_ws}

 This is a standard ROS catkin workspace.
 You can populate it with [ROS packages](http://wiki.ros.org/ROS/Tutorials/CreatingPackage).
 You will notice that the `random_action` package is already in the workspace.
 This can be used as a template for creating more packages.
 The main elements are launch files in the `launch` folder (you will see the `random_action_node.launch` which is launched by the `run_and_start.sh` launcher), the `src` folder which contains the ROS nodes, and the `include` folder which contains your python includes (you can also write nodes in C++ or other languages if you prefer).